aidanreilly/FAAS/README.md

 ### Load testing identical functions on AWS, Google Cloud, and Azure

-All functions are hosted out of US East data centers.
+All functions are hosted out of US East or US central data centers.
+Function locations:

+* AWS: us-east-1
+* Google-Cloud: us-central1
+* Azure: East US

+*Note*: Google cloud is (at time of testing) only available in the central-US region.
+Azure and AWS functions are hosted in similar US locations to ensure comparable latency.

 Each service can be deployed with serverless: